mverboom/build/BUILD.md

 * go

 This is used to download a go repositories.
 This method does not use the <name>
 argument, as all go software is downloaded to the `src` directory.
+Keep in mind that the url for a go package does not specify the protocol, so no prefix of http or https for example.
 When a newer version of the software is detected an update will be done on the perviously cached go repository.
 The update will be stored back in the cache.
 If `B_GET` completes succesfully, a folder called `src` will be available with the repository content.
+This download method also initialises the following environemnt variables:
+GOROOT GOPATH

 `B_UPDATEPKGBLD`